-From the above it is clear that this day’s ride was a bit more of a challenge than the essentially flat terrain from Christchurch to Springfield.
-The Moon New Zealand Handbook describes the road over the next two days this way- “the highest and most spectacular highway across the Southern Alps”.
-Sounds pretty amazing!
+From the above, it is clear that this day’s ride was a bit more of a challenge than the essentially flat terrain from Christchurch to Springfield.
+The Moon New Zealand Handbook describes the road this way over the next two days- “the highest and most spectacular highway across the Southern Alps.”
+Sounded pretty amazing!
 The most difficult part of the day came in the first hour or so as I approached the one serious climb to the top of Porter’s Pass – by the time I was up there taking in the spectacular views, I had gained more altitude than in all of Day One’s ride!

 Also experienced in this first stretch was my first single-lane bridge; it turned out to be a non-event since the traffic was quite light.
-For some reason the Lonely Planet guide book had made a big deal of it and I was expecting more.
-This was just one of the many instances where hyperbole and gushy over-writing seem to characterize the guide book’s approach.
+For some reason, the Lonely Planet guidebook had made a big deal of it, and I was expecting more.
+This was just one of the many instances where hyperbole and gushy overwriting seem to characterize the guidebook’s approach.
 On the other hand, forewarned is forearmed.
-Obviously, be alert but to sum up the single-lane bridge with a Kiwi phrase – “no worries”.
+Obviously, be alert but to sum up the single-lane bridge issue with a common Kiwi phrase – “No worries.”

-If you’re coming from Christchurch Porter’s Pass (942m) i will be more work than Arthur’s Pass (920m) because the altitude gain is greater.
+If you’re coming from Christchurch, Porter’s Pass (942m) will be more work than Arthur’s Pass (920m) because the altitude gain is greater.

-It was only when I got back home that I discovered that the reason the vehicles were parked there was because of a limestone cave system that the visitors were exploring.
-I was keen on getting to Flock Hill Lodge for a late lunch so I pushed on but here is a link which explains what the Cave Stream Scenic Reserve has on offer.
+When I got back home, I discovered that the vehicles were parked there because of a limestone cave system that the visitors were exploring.
+I was keen on getting to Flock Hill Lodge for a late lunch, so I pushed on, but here is a link which explains what the Cave Stream Scenic Reserve offers.

-My destination this day – the Mountain House YHA in Arthur’s Pass Village, just four kilometers before the pass itself.
-I got there shortly after six; it had been a long day and my notion of a twenty kph average was being revised downwards to a more realistic fifteen.
+My destination this day was the Mountain House YHA in Arthur’s Pass Village, just four kilometers before the pass itself.
+I got there shortly after six; it had been a long day, and my notion of a twenty km/hr average was being revised downwards to a more realistic fifteen.

-Day Three: From Arthur’s Pass Village to Greymouth via Kamaka – 107 km
+Day 3: Arthur’s Pass Village to Greymouth via Kamaka – 107 km

 As the above pix perhaps show, there was very little traffic on the road the morning I went over the pass.
-The road can be narrow at times but it certainly not the horror show that some had said it would be.
-Visible clothing colours and being attentive should eliminate most potential dangerous situations.
-For example, when oncoming tour bus or trucks came towards me just as another truck approached from behind, I sometimes (especially on uphills) got off the road and off my bike for a few seconds, checking to see if there was a build-up of vehicles behind the large one coming from behind.
-In any case, I cannot think of one incident during my entire 1400-km ride that had me looking heavenward in thanks for a disaster narrowly averted.
+The road can be narrow sometimes, but it certainly is not the horror show that some had said it would be.
+Visible clothing colours and being attentive should eliminate most potentially dangerous situations.
+For example, when an oncoming tour bus or trucks came towards me just as another truck approached from behind, I sometimes (especially on uphills) got off the road and off my bike for a few seconds, checking to see if there was a build-up of vehicles behind the large one coming from behind.
+In any case, I cannot think of one incident during my 1400-km ride that had me looking heavenward in thanks for surviving a narrowly averted disaster.

-The goal on the downside was the historic Jackson’s Tavern where I planned to stop for a bite to eat.
-This would also be my cue that the turn-off for the Lake Brunner Road was coming up very soon.
+The goal on the downside was the historic Jackson’s Tavern, where I planned to stop for a bite to eat.
+This would also be my cue that the turn-off for Lake Brunner Road was coming up very soon.
 I’d follow that road all the way to Stillwater.

-The Lake Brunner Road is pretty much flat with few climbs to elevate the heart rate very much.
+Lake Brunner Road is pretty much flat, with few climbs to elevate the heart rate very much.
 The two following pix sum it up –

-Running alongside the Brunner Road for a while was the railway tracks used by the TransAlpine train, the Christchurch to Greymouth and back tourist train; you can see the tracks crossing the valley floor in the image below.
+Running alongside the Brunner Road for a while are the railway tracks used by the TransAlpine, the Christchurch to Greymouth tourist train; you can see the tracks crossing the valley floor in the image below.

 This road will take me to lunch at Moana, on the shores of the lake, and then all the way to Stillwater, an industrial suburb about fifteen kilometers east of Greymouth.
 This is where it would get interesting!
 I actually had a mission this day!
 I was looking for a Kiwi named Graeme Stuart!

 I had a room waiting for me at the YHA in Greymouth.
 The guidebooks are a bit rough on this town of 10,000.
-It does have a number of decent restaurants and made for a nice easy introduction to the West Coast.
-I found my way to the Priya Indian Restaurant not far from the hostel and had a filling curry/rice/naan meal.
-For lunch chocolate bars and Gatorade had to suffice – I had cycled past Moana’s business area and was on the outskirts when it became clear that there would be no more restaurants!
-I was just not motivated enough to cycle back to find a eatery in town.
+It does have some decent restaurants and made for a nice easy introduction to the West Coast.
+I found my way to the Priya Indian Restaurant, not far from the hostel and had a filling curry/rice/naan meal.
+For lunch, chocolate bars and Gatorade had to suffice – I had cycled past Moana’s business area and was on the outskirts when it became clear that there would be no more restaurants!
+I was just not motivated enough to cycle back to find an eatery in town.